coderlore/property-demo/README.md

 **Tech used:** React and Typescript

 Create React App with Typescript was used to setup the project.
 The dataset of the listings were provided as a json file and the json-loader package was installed.
 This allowed me to create a demo REST API.
+The react pagination library was used to display the property listings and divided the listings into multiple pages.

 ## Future Optimizations